-Our Library contains a wide range of materials on family care topics and community services.
-These materials are available for loan.
-The Library is open Monday to Friday, from 9am to 5pm, with extended hours on Tuesday evenings from 5pm to 6pm.
-Summer hours are Monday to Friday, 9am to 4:30 pm, with extended hours on Tuesday until 6 pm.
+Our lending Library contains a wide range of materials on family care topics and community services.
+The Library is open Monday to Friday, from 9 am to 5 pm, and by appointment Tuesday evenings from 5 pm to 6 pm.
+Summer hours are Monday to Friday, 9 am to 4:30 pm, and by appointment Tuesdays until 6 pm.

-Patrons of the Library have access to some publications, such as U of T Magazine, as well as current and back issues of Today’s Parent and Toronto Life magazines.
+Current U of T community members have access to some publications, such as U of T Magazine, as well as current and back issues of Today’s Parent and Toronto Life magazines.
 In addition, we maintain an up-to-date collection of pamphlets, guidebooks and other similar resources on a wide range of family care matters and community services.

 Our library contains over 500 books on topics ranging from parenting and fathering to elder care and nutrition.
 For a complete list of our collection, visit our LibGuide hosted by the U of T Library.
 Our LibGuide is an online book list that allows you to search for resources by subject, browse through virtual book covers and titles, and participate in interactive online polls.